Frizlab/stream-reader/README.md

-# BufferStream
+# SimpleStream

-A description of this package.
+A simple stream protocol for Swift named `SimpleStream`, with two concrete implementations:
+`SimpleInputStream` and `SimpleDataStream`.